code-dot-org/code-dot-org/pegasus/emails/hoc_signup_2017_receipt_en.md

   <% storedotcodedotorg = CDO.canonical_hostname('store.code.org') %>

 ### Thanks for signing up to host an Hour of Code!
 As a thank you for helping make it possible for students to start learning computer science, we'd like to give you a [free set of 12 professionally printed posters featuring diverse role models for your classroom](https://<%= storedotcodedotorg %>/products/code-org-posters-set-of-12).
 Use offer code FREEPOSTERS at checkout.
 (This code is good through 12/31 while supplies last.
-You'll need to cover shipping costs.
-If that is not in your budget, the [PDF files](https://<%= hourofcode %>/promote/resources#posters) are available to print yourself.)
+Since these posters ship from the United States, shipping costs can be quite high if shipping to Canada and internationally.
+We understand that this may not be in your budget, and we encourage you to print the [PDF files](https://<%= hourofcode %>/promote/resources#posters) for your classroom.)

 Hour of Code runs December 4-10.
 We'll be in touch about new tutorials and other exciting updates as they come out. **In the meantime, what can you do now?**